ChannelApe/generator-channelape/generators/app/templates/README.md

 Route | Description
 ----- | -----------
 GET /healthcheck | Returns the process uptime
-POST /orders | Will query orders from CA, parse into a CSV, and upload to RSS Bus.
+POST /orders | Will query orders from CA, filter them, and then update them.
 Needs an actionId as part of the POST body

 ## Environment Variables
 Look at the .env.example for a list of required and optional env vars